DragonSlayer87/GoldMod-Cube2/README.md

 - possibility to rename bots ("ainame" in server-init)
 - askidban libary (ban some vpns from server)
 - really often updates with bugfixes, new functions, ...
+- spy mode (invisible spectator)
+- implementation of rugby mode (if you carry the flag and shoot a teammate with a rifle, you pass the flag to your target)
+- allowmaster, allowadmin, allowroot, disallowmaster, disallowadmin, disallowroot (allow/disallow a specified player to claim a specified privilege)
+- block selfdamage or teamdamage
+- possibility of enabling and disabling commands via server-init.cfg

 and very much more ...